SOLO GitHub Guide

 Pulling from GitHub Desktop

-Note: We advise branching out before adding, committing and pushing any changes you make.
-This will be explained in the next section: Using branches
+Note: We advise making a new branch before adding, committing and pushing any changes you make.
+This will be explained in the next section: Using Branches

 If you wish to make changes to a cloned repository, you can simply change your local copy.
-Git will track and list your changes.
-CLI users can use git status to see their changes files.
-GitHub desktop lists them on the left side of the screen.
+Git will track and list your changes, which GitHub Desktop lists on the left side of the screen.

 Seeing the repository status from GitHub Desktop